To primary school

 You are advised to visit different schools, so that you can form an opinion on the type of school that is suitable for your child.
 There are many schools to choose from in Amsterdam – more than 210.

-your child is 2.5 years old: you will receive an information letter and application form
+around your child's 3rd birthday: you will receive an information letter and application form

 If your child is born between September 1 2017 and August 31 2018 you will receive your application form in November 2020.
 Don't lose it!
 You will need it when applying on behalf of your child.